-- 2. The DIMM configurations support the Sub-NUMA Clustering (SNC) feature, which is available only to Extreme Core Count (XCC) processors and can be enabled via UEFI. - 3.
-The DIMM configuration is optional.
+- 2. The DIMM configurations support the Sub NUMA Clustering (SNC) feature, which can be enabled via UEFI.
+SNC is not supported if DIMM population does not follow the sequence indicated by the table above. - 3.
+The DIMM configurations are optional.
 For optimal performance, you are recommended to install DIMMs in the standard installation order.
 The optional installation order is used only for special requirements.

-4. The DIMM configurations support the Software Guard Extensions (SGX) feature.
+4. The DIMM configurations support the Software Guard Extensions (SGX) feature (XCC only).
 See "Enable Software Guard Extensions (SGX)" in User Guide or System Configuration Guide to enable this feature.